Namco Anthology: Overview

 The Namco Anthology games are compilations of Namco-published video games for the Family Computer, Super Famicom, and Mega Drive.
-Anthology 1 includes Star Luster (1985), The Tower of Babel (1996), Conquerors Continent (1992), and Wrestleball (1993).
+Anthology 1 includes Star Luster (1985), The Tower of Babel (1986), Sangokushi II: Haō no Tairiku (1992), and Wrestleball (1993).
 Anthology 2 includes Valkyrie no Bōken (1986), King of Kings (1988), Namco Classic II (1992), and Pac-Attack (1993).
 Unlike other Namco compilations, Namco Anthology does not use software emulation, and its games are true ports that were created from scratch to work on PlayStation hardware.
 The original games are accompanied by special, "arranged" versions that possess improved graphics, sound, and presentation.
 Some of these arrangements, such as those for Valkyrie no Bōken and Star Luster, contain entirely new gameplay or additional content that is not found in their predecessors.

 The menu interfaces in each collection are presented as a website, where the games are divided into individual "webpages".
 The "webpages" contain information on each of the included games, alongside bonus material such as high score rankings, promotional artwork, and character biographies.
 Player progress is rewarded with additional artwork, information on the history of each game, and level editors that allow players to create and save custom levels to the PlayStation's memory card.